quacksouls/bitburner/doc/guide/reboot1.md

 1. Copy your script `hack.js` over to each purchased server.
 Then use the purchased server to hack a common target.
 1. Your deploy script must ensure that any server you want to target is already compromised.
+(The computer worm you wrote earlier is useful for compromising world servers.)
 In particular, the deploy script must ensure the following:
     - You have the Hack stat required by the target server.
     - Open as many ports as required by the target server.
     - Run `NUKE.exe` against the target to gain root access.